 Go to Advanced tab, click Settings button in the Performance section.
 The Performance Options window pops up.
 Go to Advanced tab and click Change… button in Virtual memory area

 Uncheck “Automatically manage paging file size for all drives” option if you want to configure the page file by yourself.
-Once unchecked, pick a drive from the list on which you want to put the page file on.
-Yes, you can actually set different page files on different drives but most of time, setting up one on one drive is good enough.
+Once unchecked, pick a drive from the list on which you want to put on the page file.
+Yes, you can actually set different page files on different drives but most of the time, setting up one on one drive is good enough.

-Then, there are 3 options for you to choose from:
+Then, there are three options for you to choose from:

 - Custom size – allows you to manually configure the size of the page file.

 - System managed – this is the default option and recommended by Microsoft.

 - No paging file